 There are 5 different levels of vehicle autonomy, with level 5 being fully autonomous (steering wheel optional).
 The assistive driving features of current Tesla vehicles is level 2.
-It’s widely believed that the more automated a car is, the safer it will become.
+Many believe that the more automated a car, the safer it will become.
 Tesla estimates that once their vehicles are level 5, they’ll be around 10 times safer than a human-driven vehicle.
 Tesla’s current level 2 vehicles are clearly not that much safer but are at least somewhat safer than traditional vehicles.

-The reason this is important for insurance is that the premiums individuals pay for coverage are based on the risk of driving.
+The importance of this for insurance comes from the fact that the premiums individuals pay for coverage rest on the risk of driving.
 If driving becomes less risky due to autonomous driving, the cost of insurance should drop by a similar degree.
 It would also help prevent many of the 40,000 lives that are currently lost each year to accidents, which sounds amazing.

 Telematic Driving Data

 What is it

 Telematics applies to many applications, but in this case, it refers to devices that monitor vehicle behavior and transmits that data to a third party.
 Currently, these devices exist most often in the form of little plastic boxes that plug into the diagnostic port of most vehicles.
 More and more insurers are offering these to their clients with the promise of possible discounts if they use them.
 The reason why again comes down to risk.
 When an insurer assesses the riskiness of an applicant and assigns them a premium to pay for insurance, they calculate that risk with imperfect and indirect information.